Snowshoeing Northern Michigan

-Yesterday morning while we were having coffee, winter arrived — several inches of beautiful, white, fluffy snow.
+Earlier this week morning while we were having coffee, winter returned — several inches of beautiful, white, fluffy snow.
 The biggest flakes I’ve seen all season, they made me want to break out my snowshoes and enjoy the fresh powder.

 If you’re into hiking and exploring the outdoors, snowshoeing is something you will love.

-There’s a lot of local trails around Petoskey perfectly groomed for snowshoeing, here are a few you’ll want to check out:
+There are a lot of local trails around Petoskey perfectly groomed for snowshoeing; here are a few you’ll want to check out:

 Boyne Highlands: The “snowshoe only” trails begin at the Cross Country Center and lead into a natural terrain.
-Grab some friends and head on out Sunday through Thursday from 9 am-5 pm and Fri. and Sat. from 9 am-6 pm.
-Call 1-800-GO-BOYNE.
+Grab some friends and head on out Sunday through Thursday from 9 am-5 pm and Friday and Saturday from 9 am-6 pm.
+Call (800) GO-BOYNE.

-Birchwood Farms: Strap on your snowshoes and take the one or 1.75-mile loop and enjoy the beauty of the snow around you.
+Birchwood Farms: Strap on your snowshoes and take the 1 or 1.75-mile loop and enjoy the beauty of the snow around you.
 Use the clubhouse entrance to access the trails at all times.
-231-526-2166 for more information.
+(231) 526-2166 for more information.

 You should also check out Elmer Johnston Preserve, Goodhart Farms Preserve, McCune Preserve, and the Headlands by Mackinaw City.
-These trails are mostly mapped and groomed; you’ll want to keep up with snowshoe safety.
+These trails are mostly mapped and groomed.

 - For your protection, never go snowshoeing alone.